 You will be welcomed by our friendly pediatric dental team, who will review your child’s medical history, check their teeth and mouth, and possibly apply fluoride (which can help to strengthen the enamel on their teeth).
 We will also talk to you about oral hygiene and brushing practices, as well as discussing your child’s diet and how it can affect their teeth.

 The establishment of sound oral hygiene at a young age reduces the risk of dental problems in later life, which, in turn, can boost self-confidence.
 We look forward to providing you and your child with friendly, professional guidance to make that happen.

-The Star Clinic program is available to children aged zero to six and who are receiving their healthcare at JHAH.
+The program is available to children aged two and under and who are receiving their healthcare at JHAH.

-To enroll your child, please inquire at your nearest JHAH dental clinic.
+To enrol your child, please inquire at your nearest JHAH dental clinic.